CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/debugging_with_crash_keys.md

 cannot have embedded NULs.
 The constructor argument is the name of the crash key, and it is what you will use to identify your data in uploaded crash reports.

+Note that crash key names are global and must not conflict with the name of any other crash key in Chrome.

 If you need to declare an array of crash keys (e.g., for recording N values of an array), you can use a constructor tag to avoid warnings about `explicit`: